 To qualify for a loan, you must apply for federal financial aid (FAFSA).
 You need to have a grade-point average of at least 2.0 on a scale of 4, and you must have a co-signer for the loan.

-Central Scholarship is now accepting applications for the 2014-2015 academic year.
-Students have through April 1, 2014 to apply for all of their scholarships.
+Central Scholarship will be accepting applications for the 2015-2016 academic year starting January 1, 2015.
+Students have through April 1, 2015 to apply for all of their scholarships.
 For application eligibility & instructions click here.

 Prepaid Tuition Option